What can we learn from the conformal noninvariance of the Klein-Gordon equation?: Revisiting the conformal invariance of Maxwell's equations

 Thanks to the definition (\ref{Chargedj}) of the current, we see that the middle term inside the square brackets in the action (\ref{Action}) can actually be written as $-j_\mu A^\mu$.
-This term represents simply the coupling between the charged current and electromagnetism just as one would have introduced such an interaction term in the classical case where $j^\mu=\rho_e u^\mu$.
-Therefore, adopting exactly the same action integral (\ref{Action}) in the conformal spacetime by simply decorating all its terms with tildes amounts to introducing in the conformal spacetime an interaction term between the charged matter and electromagnetism of the form $-\tilde{j}_\mu\tilde{A}^\mu$.
-That this would not be the correct term for an interaction in the conformal spacetime can be seen from the fact that the current $\tilde{j}_\mu$ as given by Eq.\,(\ref{TildejToj}) is actually not conserved in the conformal spacetime.
-What is conserved in the conformal spacetime is, instead, the product $\Omega^{-1}\tilde{j}_\mu$.
-As a consequence, the equation $\tilde{\nabla}^\nu\tilde{F}_{\mu\nu}=\mu_0\tilde{j}_\mu$ one arrives at with the coupling term $-\tilde{j}_\mu\tilde{A}^\mu$ is obviously inconsistent, for we easily check that $\tilde{\nabla}^\mu\tilde{\nabla}^\nu\tilde{F}_{\mu\nu}=0\neq \mu_0\tilde{\nabla}^\mu \tilde{j}_\mu$.
+This term represents the coupling between the charged current and electromagnetism just as one would have introduced such an interaction term in the classical case where $j^\mu=\rho_e u^\mu$.
+Therefore, adopting exactly the same action (\ref{Action}) in the conformal spacetime by simply decorating all its terms with tildes amounts to introducing in the conformal spacetime an interaction term of the form $-\tilde{j}_\mu\tilde{A}^\mu$.
+That this would not be the correct term for an interaction in the conformal spacetime can be seen from the fact that the current $\tilde{j}_\mu$ as given by Eq.\,(\ref{TildejToj}) is not conserved in the conformal spacetime.
+What is conserved in the conformal spacetime is the product $\Omega^{-1}\tilde{j}_\mu$.
+As a consequence, the equation $\tilde{\nabla}^\nu\tilde{F}_{\mu\nu}=\mu_0\tilde{j}_\mu$ one arrives at with the coupling term $-\tilde{j}_\mu\tilde{A}^\mu$ is inconsistent, for we easily check that $\tilde{\nabla}^\mu\tilde{\nabla}^\nu\tilde{F}_{\mu\nu}=0\neq \mu_0\tilde{\nabla}^\mu \tilde{j}_\mu$.

-From this observation, we conclude that the interaction term that one needs to use in an action integral in the conformal spacetime is in fact a term of the form $-\Omega^{-1}\tilde{j}_\mu\tilde{A}^\mu$.
-However, given that $\tilde{\varphi}(x)$ satisfies a KGE as given by Eq.\,(\ref{KG+A}) but decorated with tildes, using such an interaction term entails multiplying the mass term by $\Omega^{-1}$ as well.
-The action integral in the conformal spacetime would then read as follows,
+From this observation, we conclude that the interaction term that one needs to use in an action integral in the conformal spacetime is a term of the form $-\Omega^{-1}\tilde{j}_\mu\tilde{A}^\mu$.
+The action integral in the conformal spacetime would then read as follows:

-This is displays exactly the same structure of the Lagrangian for $\varphi$ we arrived at in Sec.\,\ref{UsingLagragian} in the absence of electromagnetism.
-This is therefore a satisfactory result as it shows that our analysis is consistent for it leads to the same result via two different routes.
+This displays exactly the same structure of the Lagrangian for $\varphi$ we arrived at in Sec.\,\ref{UsingLagragian} in the absence of electromagnetism.
+This is therefore a satisfactory result as it shows the consistency of our analysis.